Q? Please tell us a bit about Robust Tools

 Q?
 Can the Outboard Turning Attachment be added later to the American Beauty?

 - Yes, the end of the lathe is pre-drilled to accept it.
+We UPS it in two boxes.

 Q?
 What are the advantages of a sliding headstock?